Process Design with SoftyFlow

 Key Components

-- Activities: Tasks that perform work (User Tasks, Send Tasks, Service Tasks, Sub Processes)
+- Activities: Tasks that perform work (User Tasks, Send Tasks, Normal Tasks, Sub Processes)

 - Gateways: Decision points that control process flow